firasuke/awesome/README.md

 about the development and use of Linux in embedded systems as well as open source projects and tools for general embedded development
 - [eweOS](https://os.ewe.moe/): A musl-based, lightweight, general-purpose
-Linux distribution, which adopts musl libc and busybox to the latest versions of software with a rolling-release model
+Linux distribution, that adopts musl libc and busybox to the latest versions of software with a rolling-release model
 - [Fatdog64](https://distro.ibiblio.org/fatdog/web/): A small yet versatile
 64-bit multi-user Linux distribution